Common Creatine Myths & Misconceptions Explained

 This is true that Supplementing creatine will definitely raise creatinine to a slight extent but that definitely does not mean that it is harming your healthy kidneys.

-Studies approve that healthy kidneys are capable to flush this extra dose from your blood efficiently.
+Studies approve that healthy kidneys are capable of flushing this extra dose from your blood efficiently.
 In other words, there is no point to worry about creatine damaging your kidneys unless you have a pre-existing kidney complaint.

 Studies confirm that there is a fair possibility that soft and puffy look from water gains may result from some inferior-grade creatine.
 However, this could be due to various reasons.
 Here, it’s important to understand that it may not be due to the creatine, but due to excess sodium.
 In cheaply manufactured creatine, it is most obvious that excess sodium remains.